 Academic Work

-I'm a theoretical Computer Scientist in the Language Based Technology group at the Technical University of Denmark, Copenhagen.
-I'm employed by the MT-LAB project, which is a collaboration between DTU, Aalborg University, and ITU, investigating formal verification techniques for advanced software systems.
-My particular research is concerned with probabilistic and stochastic analysis of distributed systems.
+My background is in theoretical Computer Science.
+Between 2009 and 2011 I was a researcher in the Language Based Technology group at the Technical University of Denmark, Copenhagen.
+I worked on the MT-LAB project, which is a collaboration between DTU, Aalborg University, and ITU, investigating formal verification techniques for advanced software systems.
+My particular research interests are concerned with probabilistic and stochastic analysis of distributed systems.

 Before this, I was a PhD student at the Laboratory for Foundations of Computer Science, University of Edinburgh.
 My supervisor was Professor Jane Hillston, and I was funded by a Microsoft Research European Scholarship.
 My thesis was concerned with performance analysis of real implementations of distributed systems - namely, extracting stochastic models from program code (see here for more information).